 When will the award winners be announced?

-The second cohort of Award winners and honourable mention recipients will be announced in September 2017.
-The Award was presented to three award winners in Fall 2017 in Ottawa, Canada.
+The second cohort of Award winners and honourable mention recipients will be announced in September 2019.
+The Award will be presented to three winners in November 2019 in Ottawa, Canada.

 How is the financial support given to me or my organization?